 iii) White chocolate – a chip by your 9 running from the lineout.

-See picture 2: To practice chocolate kicks, the open side winger (W1) stands very wide.
-When 10 receives the ball (from 9 running) from the lineout and then passing, he shapes to cross kick to his open side winger (W1).
+See picture 2: To practise chocolate kicks, the open side winger (W1) stands very wide.
+When 10 receives the ball from 9 running from the lineout and then passing, they shape to cross kick to their openside winger (W1).

-If the defensive winger is out of position (too tight to his own try line) then 10 kicks into the space (“chocolate”).
+If the defensive winger is out of position (too tight to their own try line) then 10 kicks into the space (“chocolate”).

-However, he can also kick with the outside of his boot back over into the space behind the lineout (“milk chocolate”).
+However, they can also kick with the outside of their boot back over into the space behind the lineout (“milk chocolate”).
 The blindside winger (W2) races around the front of the lineout to take the ball as quite often the defending winger covers across and is out of position.

 Finally, the 9 might take the ball and chip in behind the opposition centres (“white chocolate”).